Sustainable Artificial Intelligence (SAI)

 He got the Accreditation of Research (Associate Professorship) by AQU Catalunya in 2021.
 He also received the National Scientific Habilitation to Associate Professorship (ASN – Seconda Fascia) for Italian Universities in 2021.

-From 2018, he is also serving as a reviewer of project proposals for the Italian Ministry of University and Research (MIUR) and regional governments of Italy.
+Since 2018, he is also serving as a reviewer of project proposals for the Italian Ministry of University and Research (MIUR) and regional governments of Italy.

 “The world has enough for everyone’s need, but not enough for everyone’s greed.” – M. K. Gandhi